akmaladib01/excel_chatbot/README.md

 3) file3.csv

-Type your search keyword:
+Type your search keyword when prompted:

 You: critical

-If matches are found, you’ll see something like:
+If matches are found, you’ll see:

 📄 Matches found in File: file1.xlsx | Sheet: Sheet1 (3 row(s))

-The matching rows will open automatically in your default browser as an HTML table.
+The matching rows automatically open in your browser as a clean HTML table.

-Type exit to stop the chatbot:
+Type exit to quit:

 You: exit
 Goodbye!

-Output
+💾 Where Results Go

-HTML files are saved in the folder search_results.
+All HTML results are saved in the folder search_results

-File names format:
+Filenames follow this format:

 <OriginalFileName>_<SheetName>_results.html

 Example: file1_Sheet1_results.html

-Notes / Tips
+💡 Tips

-Only rows containing the keyword are included in the results.
+Only rows containing your search keyword are shown

-The search is case-insensitive.

-Original Excel/CSV files are never modified.

-Works with multiple sheets in Excel.
+Works with multiple sheets in Excel

-You can search multiple keywords in separate prompts.
+Search multiple times — each query opens a new HTML result

+Original files never get changed